 These beaches of South Walton have been rated as a Blue Wave Beach by a national organization that conducts extensive research of hundreds of beaches across the nation measuring pristine cleanliness and natural beauty.
 This stellar twenty-six-mile shoreline has a highly coveted designation as being the longest continuous stretch of beach nationwide.
 Forbes Magazine recently reported that Grayton Beach State Park was listed last year as being one of the most beautiful beaches in the nation.

-The Best Family Friendly Beaches in South Walton
+The Best Beach Towns in South Walton (on 30A)

-Here are the best 30A beaches for families, that you should visit if you are in South Walton….
+Here are the best 30A beaches and beach towns for families, that you should visit if you are in South Walton:

 Santa Rosa Beach